When the Rain Comes, Auto Accidents Are Pictures of Devastation

 Try to drive in the tracks left by the car in front of you.

 Before leaving on a trip, always consult the California Department of Transportation’s website for current highway conditions.
-Nothing ruins a trip like a road closure, bad weather or closed roads.
+Nothing ruins a trip like bad weather or closed roads.

 Here are a series of tips for driving on icy/snowy roads: